nimeshneema/William-Apple-Developer-Platform/Learning Topic List.markdown

 2. [Done] Exercise: Write down function signature for various kinds of functions.

-3. [In-Progress] Function Overloading.
+3. [Done] Function Overloading.

-4. [Upcoming] Gain the same level of confidence in working with function overloading as the other items in functions.
+4. [In-Progress] Gain the same level of confidence in working with function overloading as the other items in functions.

 5. [Upcoming] Understanding scope, namespace and modules in Swift.